Series: Soil and Soil Food Web

 - Composting At Home – 4 Secrets For The Best DIY Compost

 - How To Use Compost – 4 Important Things To Remember

 - Sheet Mulching – Follow This Advice For The Best Mulch

 - Rock Mulching – The Best Mulch Technique Ever?

 There are a few important things you need to know about where to buy compost.

-You can buy compost in bags, and that’s fine for a small garden or for container gardening, but I almost always go for bulk.
-That's less expensive and I usually need to bring in at least a cubic yard (3ft x 3ft x 3ft), which is 765 liters of compost – that would be a lot of bags!
+- You can buy compost in bags, and that’s fine for a small garden or for container gardening, but I almost always go for bulk compost because it’s much less expensive and I usually want to bring in at least a cubic yard (3ft x 3ft x 3ft), which is 765 liters of compost – that would be a lot of bags!